AshridgeTechnologies/elemento/stories/Backlog.md

 Bugs
 ----
-- Copy/Paste not working
+- Menu on Studio etc not working
-- Cannot load project from Git if files dir empty, and Git does not commit empty dirs
 - Memory leak in Studio - probably the number of versions of code (try changing export to return a pseudo module and using Function)
+- Loads 3 new versions of app when you select an item in navigator
 - Duplicate names create errors on action function names
 - Changes really slow on large list
 - Initial value not showing on Number input